HugoPerrier/Udacity_Capstone/Report.md

 Section 2 of this report describes the data used to create a machine learning model for stock prices prediction, section 3 describes the strategy to build the model and the data preprocessing operations and section 4 shows results of the predictive model built.

-## Software requirements
-The software requirements to build the predictive models are:
-- python: Main programing language
-- numpy: Package for scientific computing in python
-- pandas: Package for data structures with python
-- matplotlib: Plotting with python
-- sklearn: Package for machine learning in python
-- urllib: Package for data fetching across the web
-- re: Package for regular expression operations
-- Quandl: API to access historical stock prices from Quandl databases using Python

 # 2. Data description
 ## Historical stock prices data
 To create a machine learning model to make predictions, it is necessary to first "train" the model using past data.
 In the context of stock market pricing, the model is trained using historical data of the stock prices.
 For example we can use data from the past period 2003 to 2005 to train a model and then use that model to make predictions about the future.
 The stock price data consist of the following informations: